JfromNWMS/applied-ml-jordan/notebooks/project01/README.md

-# Project 01 by JfromNWMS
+# Project 01
+Author:  JfromNWMS

 ## Overview
 Businesses and organizations often need to understand the relationships between different factors to make better decisions.